CSCfi/csc-user-guide/docs/support/contact.md

 ## Technical service support requests

-* Contact us through email or phone
+* Contact us through email or phone or come to our weekly user support session on Zoom
 * Email: <mailto:servicedesk@csc.fi>
 * Phone: +358 9 457 2821
 * Open Monday to Friday from 8.30 a.m. to 4 p.m.
+* NEW!
+Weekly user support session Wednesdays at 14.00, more information and connection details can be found on the [event page](https://ssl.eventilla.com/event/PP4WB)

 !!!
 Note
     If your support request concerns the LUMI supercomputer, please [contact the LUMI User Support Team](https://docs.lumi-supercomputer.eu/generic/helpdesk/).